 Fresh off the field or out of bales, hemp is moved from its staging area by one of several conveying methods depending on the state of the product and the facility.
-It then passes by magnets to remove any metal that may have been picked up in the field and drops into the shredder.
-It is then conveyed once more over a weigh-belt, which uses product weight x conveyance speed to control the convey-rate of the entire line and precisely meter the shredded hemp into the dryer.
+It then passes by magnets to remove any metal that may have been picked up in the field and is fed into the shredder.
+It is then conveyed once more over a weighbelt, which uses product weight and conveyance speed to control the feed rate of the entire line and precisely meter the shredded hemp into the dryer.

 Step 2: Shredding

 Shredders ensure consistent particle sizes that can be dried at consistent rates.
-Shredders are used instead of mills because they slice the product instead of smashing it.
-Smashing wet product means two things: particulates gets in every crevice and is hard to remove, and the product is compressed, reducing the efficiency of the drying process.
+Shredders are used instead of mills because they slice the product instead of mashing or crushing it.
+Crushing wet product means two things: particulates get in every crevice and are hard to remove, and the product is compressed, reducing the efficiency of the drying process.
 Once out of the shredder, product is discharged and conveyed to the dryer.